 - A singular, solid delivery plan/pathway with coordination from a central point in Wales which interfaces with the wider UK requirement.
 There isn't enough cohesion and clear messaging on skills.
 There is currently fragmentation of the skills system i.e. piece-meal activity taking place, but a strategic approach is needed rather than on a project-by-project basis. - Lacking an industrial strategy for Wales in terms of key competitive advantage areas. - An associated lack of clarity over leasing and consenting timelines/timescales leads to uncertainty for projects.
-This affects supply chain and thus economic growth and skills as without an understanding of volume and pipeline it's difficult for businesses to understand the need to scale-up and invest. - Knowledge, awareness and understanding of the sector and the opportunities it presents (including industry roles and what they entail).
+This affects supply chain and thus economic growth and skills as without an understanding of volume and pipeline it's difficult for businesses to understand the need to scale-up and invest.
+Strategic partnerships within the supply chain to encourage the establishment of manufacturing businesses within Wales could reduce the need for imports and result in the formation of jobs within the country.
+However, this requires clear signals from Welsh Government regarding the intent to invest in the required grid infrastructure that will provide a more supportive environment for renewables to develop.
+Providing certainty to the supply chain is a good opportunity to ensure that jobs are created in locally communities. - Knowledge, awareness and understanding of the sector and the opportunities it presents (including industry roles and what they entail).
 Lack of local knowledge and career guidance amongst both school-age students and those of working age. - Funding and not enough resource in the public sector to 'own' this challenge. - Local Infrastructure including housing, schools, provisions which will be vital to support a growing workforce in specific regions associated with these projects. - Conflicting public policy objectives and Government priorities, inflexible existing skills structure. - Buy in by some educators and providers. - Urgency to move forward the skills agenda strategically.
-There is a significant risk that Wales will lose out on the opportunity if the workforce isn't ready.
+There is a significant risk that Wales will lose out on the opportunity if the workforce isn't ready. - Sufficient number of courses in further and higher education across the country to train and provide the necessary qualifications. - Experienced older workers.
+With the loss of these workers in the coming years, there is limited opportunities to pass on knowledge and skills to younger workers. - Centre of excellence hub and skills centres.
+As skills are largely being looked at regionally, associated with specific projects, opportunities for centralised, highly effective and valuable centres of excellence are being overlooked. - Approach which looks at onshore and offshore projects holistically to smooth pipeline. - Approach to better able people to transition between sectors to match demands.